 The Board conducts its business through meetings of the full Board and committees of the Board.
 The Board regularly meets in executive session with only independent directors of the Board present.
-During 2023, the Board held 14 meetings.
-During 2023, no director attended fewer than 82% of all the meetings of the Board or its committees on which he or she served after becoming a member.
+During 2024, the Board held 8 meetings.
+During 2024, no director attended fewer than 88% of all the meetings of the Board or its committees on which he or she served after becoming a member.
 The Company encourages, but does not require, the directors to attend the annual meeting of stockholders.
+All directors attended the 2024 annual meeting of stockholders.